tommaso-gasparini-econ/tommaso-gasparini-econ.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD candidate in economics at the **University of Mannheim** and <br/>
-Guest Researcher at the **Deutsche Bundesbank**. <br/> <br/>
-In September 2023 I will join the Financial Economics Research Division at Banque de France.
+I am a research economist in the Financial Economics Research Division at Banque de France.
 You can download my JMP [here](https://github.com/tommaso-gasparini-econ/tommaso-gasparini-econ.github.io/raw/master/files/JMP.pdf).

 ### CV